 GO256s Introduction to East Asian Politics Both a primer on the domestic politics and foreign policies of states/territories in East Asia (China, Taiwan, Japan, the two Koreas), and an exploration of specific cases of interstate conflict in the region, including competing memories of World War II and confrontation over North Korea's nuclear weapons.
 Surveys comparative politics in the region; then applies that knowledge to international relations in East Asia.
 Students acquire basic knowledge about nations in this region, and about the volatile mix of fears and aspirations there.
 They also learn how to think more deeply about politics, communicate more effectively, and collaborate more successfully.
 Fulfills the introductory comparative politics requirement.
+Prerequisite: Sophomore or higher standing.
 Four credit hours.
 S. Hatch

 GO259s Introduction to European Politics Examines the post-1945 development of European political cultures and systems with special attention to varieties of parliamentarism, electoral systems, party systems, interest group representation, and welfare states.
 Explores how European societies view the role of the state in the economy, why many of them ceded some policymaking to the European Union, and how Europeans strike the balance between the exclusion and inclusion of different groups, between representative and participatory democracy, and between national and European interests.
 Open to first-years.
 Fulfills the introductory comparative politics requirement.
 Four credit hours.
 Yoder